Xangis/SDLSample/README.md

 Slides were created with LibreOffice and are in the Presentation folder.

 All .WAV files and images were created by the author and are also licensed under the MIT license.
+The lion cub was photographed at the Oregon Zoo and the backgrounds were photographed near Scappoose, OR along route 30.

+The FreeMono.ttf font comes from GNU FreeFont, here: https://www.gnu.org/software/freefont/